ABOUT

 opera

-Other acclaimed productions include a digital reimaging of Arnold Schoenberg’s masterpiece Pierrot Lunaire (Forest Collective, Ashley Dougan chor., Underground Media dir. and editing), the Australian premiere of Robbie Blake’s Town Choir (Melbourne Fringe, Theatre Replacement) and Come Away with Me to the End of the World by Adriano and Raymondo Cortese (Ranters Theatre, Malthouse Theatre and Dublin Theatre Festival).
-As opera conductor, Evan has directed Benjamin Britten's Curlew River, Georges Bizet’s Carmen (Greg Eldridge, dir.), Claudio Monteverdi’s Coronation of Poppea (Gale Edwards AM dir.) and the Melbourne premiere of Peter Maxwell Davies The Lighthouse (Kate Millett dir.).
+As musical director other acclaimed productions include a digital remerging of Arnold Schoenberg’s masterpiece Pierrot Lunaire (Forest Collective, Ashley Dougan chor., Underground Media dir. and editing), the Australian premiere of Robbie Blake’s Town Choir (Melbourne Fringe, Theatre Replacement) and Come Away with Me to the End of the World by Adriano and Raymondo Cortese (Ranters Theatre, Malthouse Theatre and Dublin Theatre Festival).
+As opera conductor, Evan has conducted Benjamin Britten's Curlew River (Linda Thompson, dir.), Georges Bizet’s Carmen (Greg Eldridge, dir.), Claudio Monteverdi’s Coronation of Poppea (Gale Edwards AM dir.), the Australian premiere of Fat Pig (Kate Millet, dir.) and the Melbourne premiere of Peter Maxwell Davies The Lighthouse (Kate Millett dir.).

 Evan has commissioned and premiered over 100 works from the likes of Marc Anthony Turnage, Nick Cave, Gerard Grisey, Tan Dun, Lisa Illean, Cat Hope, Dylan Lardelli, Philip Venables, Kym Alexandra Dillon, Micah Thompson, Alex Turley, and more.

-He has served as an assistant conductor to Brett Dean, Warwick Stenngards, and Christopher Hogwood.
+Evan has acted as assistant conductor for Brett Dean, Warwick Stenngards, and Christopher Hogwood.

 acknowledgement